-- Screen rooftop mechanical equipment for acoustic mitigation and appearance with materials that are integrated with the design of the building. - Locate mechanical equipment, service areas and vents away from windows, accessible patios and terraces, and people wherever possible. - Design mechanical equipment to mitigate visual obtrusiveness and excessive noise or air flows. - Use light coloured and heat-reflecting ballast on all unprogrammed roof areas.
+- Screen rooftop mechanical equipment for acoustic mitigation and appearance with high quality materials that are integrated with the design of the building. - Locate mechanical equipment, service areas and vents away from windows, accessible patios and terraces, and people wherever possible. - Design mechanical equipment to mitigate visual obtrusiveness and excessive noise or air flows. - Use light coloured and heat-reflecting ballast on all unprogrammed roof areas. - Undertake an acoustic study at the Development Permit stage for the rooftop of each building. - Design rooftop mechanical structures to contribute positively to the urban skyline in terms of interesting shapes and high-quality materials.